tom-code/makeroom/readme.md

 # makeroom
-k8s mutating webhook removing resource requests from pods intended for test environments
+k8s mutating webhook removing resource requests from pods which are being created intended for test environments

 caBundle in deploy.yaml is base64 encoded cert.pem